zxue/install-maximo-on-azure-and-aws/README.md

 - Replace the API key with the value you obtained previously.
 - Delete three certificates named "part1", "part2" and "part3".
 Add the first certificate and name it "basCert1" using the first part of the certificates you obtained previously.
 Add the second certificate and name it "basCert2" using the second part of the certificates you obtained previously.
 Click "Confirm" to save the certificates.
 Click "Save" to save the changes.

-The update of UDS may take 15 minutes.
+The update of UDS settings may take 15 minutes and you will see a green status icon if successful.
 If it takes longer than that, chances are that the changes are not working and you will need to repeat the process with the correct values.

 ## Install DB2 and Activate MAS Manage

-placeholder
+We are now ready to install and activate Maximo Manage.
+Run the Ansible playbook below.
+A DB2 database will be created automatically, and the Manage application will be deployed.
+This step can take two hours or longer.

 ```
 ansible-playbook ibm.mas_devops.oneclick_add_manage
 ```

+Note that if you want to use an existing database, you can skip this step and go the database configuration instead.

+## Review and Connect to the Database

+placeholder

 ## Install Demo Data for MAS Manage